acer51-doctom/how-to-JNUSTool/README.md

 > This is compatible with all types of PCs.
 Which means that Mac and Linux are supported in this guide.
 And this also applies if you replaced a normal system file by a custom one.

 > [!CAUTION]
-The methods used in this guide will give you access to System Files.
+>The methods used in this guide will give you access to System Files.
 Do NOT mess something up.
 I'm not responsible for anything, at your own risk!

+> [!WARNING]
+> Warning!
+Read this guide **ATLEAST ONCE** before proceeding to it!

 **:warning: BEFORE HAND REQUIREMENTS!! :warning:**